sallykahil/Infolio-Chatbot/README.md

-# AskMyBiz — RAG Chatbot for Small Businesses
+# Infolio — RAG Chatbot for Small Businesses

 Multi-tenant RAG bot.
 Each business gets their own isolated knowledge base.
 Upload PDFs or a website URL → customers ask questions → answers come from YOUR data only.